Dr. John Robert Thornton's

 Mixed medium; often employing mezzotint, aquatint, etching and line engraving on a single plate.

-(Colours are, of course, much more vivid and rich than the photos above portray...
+(Colours are, of course, much more vivid and rich than the photos below portray...